futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ```

-Not *that* elegant or modular isn't it?
-Also it is definitely **not** the most
+If you stopped reading I would not blame you.
+It is definitely **not** the best
-efficient implementation but I doubt that making it more efficient will fix the
+piece of code ever written using a functional programming languange.
-other concerns just mentioned.
-It probably is in some aspects better than an
+It probably is in some aspects better than an imperative-style implementation
-imperative-style implementation - for example state and side effects are now
+- for example state and side effects are now explicit and pattern matching makes
-explicit and pattern matching makes the code a bit clearer - but one
+the code a bit clearer in some places - but one
 might argue that monadic code makes the algorithm even harder to follow.

 ## Towards a functional solution

 My [DuckDuckGo](http://duckduckgo.com/)-ing around pointed me at some point to
 the [Haskell wiki](https://wiki.haskell.org/Research_papers/Data_structures#Graphs)
 where a few links to research papers that approach graphs and graph